digiur/GDCICD/README.md

 ### GitVersion

-GitVersion is a tool to generate semantic version number a build should be.
+[GitVersion](https://github.com/marketplace/actions/gittools) is a tool to generate semantic version number a build should be.
 It can be combined with the `stamp-version` action to automatically increment the version numbers of your build.
+It has many [outputs](https://github.com/GitTools/actions/blob/main/docs/examples/github/gitversion/execute.md#outputs) to chose from.

 ```yaml
 steps: